meetashok/meetashok.github.io/_posts/2020-09-06-cs50-lecture-notes.md

     to a particular index in a linked list, we have to traverse all preceding elements.
 So, this operation is $\mathcal{O}(n)$.

--   A hashtable is a mix of an array and a linked list.
+-   **Hashtable**: A hashtable is a mix of an array and a linked list.
 To store elements, a hashtable uses a hash function to choose the location in an array to put them at.
 For example, to store names in a hashtable, we could use the hash function as the first letter of the name.
 Egon